The yellow Echo.1 sounding drone with antennas and a camera travels in green water along a steel sheet pile wall

 Our drone can also see where things are getting tight

 It looks like a modern toy and is also a bit of fun.
-But our innovative echo.1 sounding drone, the smallest sounding vessel in our fleet, has a very serious purpose and is packed with technology.
+But as the smallest sounding vessel in our fleet, our innovative echo.1 sounding drone has a very serious purpose and is packed with technology.
 It ensures that the Port of Hamburg has become even safer for ships.</p

 <p

-echo.1 on its maiden voyage in Sandtorhafen.
+echo.1 on her maiden voyage in Sandtor harbour.

 Safety is always the top priority.
 Even though the drone has a camera on board that shows what is happening around it, it is always operated within sight of our hydrographers, who can intervene at any time in the event of danger, so that collisions with other vehicles are ruled out not only by the forward-looking short-range radar, but also by constant visual monitoring.
 So it doesn't work without people after all.
-There's just too much going on in the port for that.
+There's just too much going on in the harbour for that.

 Even small trenches can be precisely measured with echo.1.